cvs-health/testaro/README.md

 }
 ```

 Most tools allow you to decide which of their rules to apply.
 In effect, this means deciding which of their tests to run, since each test is considered a test of some rule.
-The act example given above,
+The act example

 ```javaScript
 {